-You’re filling out forms at the doctor’s office, and you check the box indicating you’ve never smoked or that you don’t suffer from depression — belying your pack-a-day habit of 30 years ago and the antidepressant you took this morning.
+You’re filling out forms at the doctor’s office, and you check the box indicating that you’ve never smoked or that you don’t suffer from depression — neglecting to mention your pack-a-day habit of 30 years ago or the antidepressant you took this morning.
 Or your physician asks about daily alcohol intake, and you subtract a goblet or two of wine.
 And are you taking all your medications as directed?
 Yes, you answer, choosing not to mention you normally skip that hypertension horse pill because, honestly, you feel pretty good.

-“People want to put their best image forward with their doctor so they tell their doctor what they think the doctor wants to hear,” says Nieca Goldberg, M.D., medical director of the NYU Women's Heart Program and author of Nieca Goldberg's Complete Guide to Women's Health.
+“People want to put their best image forward with their doctor, so they tell their doctor what they think the doctor wants to hear,” says Nieca Goldberg, M.D., medical director of Atria New York City and clinical associate professor of medicine at the New York University Grossman School of Medicine.
 And yes, downplaying drinking is high on the list.
 “They’re self-conscious and don’t want to give the impression that they’re drinking too much.
-People also omit the intensity or frequency of their exercise.”
-In other instances, it may not even occur to someone to mention a habit that they had a long time ago (like smoking) but no longer do.
+People also omit the intensity or frequency of their exercise,” she says.
+In other instances, it may not even occur to someone to mention a habit they had a long time ago (like smoking) but no longer do.

 The rise of electronic health records also contributes to exam-room untruths.
-“People don’t want to share important but confidential information because someone could get access to the electronic health record,” explains George Grossberg, M.D., Samuel Fordyce professor of geriatric psychiatry at the St. Louis University School of Medicine.
+“People don’t want to share important but confidential information because someone could get access to the electronic health record,” says George Grossberg, M.D., professor and director of geriatric psychiatry at the St. Louis University School of Medicine.
 “They’re reluctant to disclose something that could be embarrassing but that could also impact their insurability.”
-This is particularly true with psychological problems such as depression or anxiety or sexual problems, he adds.
+This is particularly true with psychological issues such as depression or anxiety or sexual problems, he adds.

-Whether intentional or not, these lies can create problems for your health and impact the care you receive.
-Here, are a few examples of patients’ lies of omission and how that can come back to haunt them.
+Whether intentional or not, these lies can create problems for your health and affect the care you receive.
+Here are a few examples of how patients’ lies of omission can come back to haunt them.

 Undercounting your cocktails